Utah-CS3550-Fall-2023/assignments/hw5.md

     MEDIA_URL = "uploads/"

 Edit `submissions.html` and make sure each row in the table links to the submission's file's `url` field.
-This URL should start with `/uploads/`.
+This `url` field should start with `/uploads/`.
 Similarly, in `assignment.html`, and like the submission file name to the submission's file's `url` field.
 These links won't work yet.

 We now need to add a controller to serve these uploaded files.
 Add the following line to your `urls.py`: